uswds/uswds-site/pages/documentation/guidance/accessibility.md

 layout: styleguide
 title: Accessibility
 category: How to use USWDS
-lead: Accessibility affects everybody, build it into every decision
+lead: Accessibility is usability for every ability
 order: 25
 subnav:
 - text: Common ability-based patterns the design system addresses